• Skip to main content

 Bethany McLean: Crafting a Narrative [The Knowledge Project Ep. #85]

-Best-selling author of The Smartest Guys in the Room and All the Devils are here, Bethany McLean, discusses how to write a story, the behaviors of CEO’s, visionaries and fraudsters and so much more.
+Best-selling author of The Smartest Guys in the Room and All the Devils Are Here, Bethany McLean, discusses how to write a story, the behaviors of CEOs, visionaries, and fraudsters, and so much more.

-Now available on: YouTube | Apple Podcasts | Spotify | Transcript
+Listen and Learn: Apple Podcasts | Spotify | Transcript

-In politics you can get two sides of every story pretty easily.
+In politics, you can get two sides of every story pretty easily.
 In the business world, you can’t, because skepticism about business tends to travel in a very small circle.

 Sometimes there’s this moment where you see the information differently, and all the pieces fit together in a puzzle that is very different than the one you had seen before.
-And sometimes it’s just as simple as a shift in perspective and you say, “Oh.
+And sometimes it’s just as simple as a shift in perspective, and you say, “Oh.
 This is it.”

 I think there’s so much cult of personality.
 It’s one of the ways in which the business world is so not rational and is so emotional.
 People are believers in other people, and sometimes because those other people really have figured it out and sometimes because those people just have a really compelling way of presenting their vision.